 I think the Stoics can teach us something about happiness or contentment.
 A lot of unhappiness is produced by unrealistic expectations, or expectations that are bound to be disappointed.
 If we expect the sun to shine every day, every cloudy or rainy day will be depressing, and we will likely blame the weather for our unhappiness.

 Another problem with the classical theory of causality–the assumption that particular actions cause particular effects–is that we don’t know where to set the limit for an action or effect.
 How far back do we trace an action to arrive at its origin?
-Or how far forward to the trace the consequences?
+Or how far forward can we the trace the consequences?
 Is there a Prime Mover?
-Luhmann refers to the problem with the external limitation and the problem with the internal limitation of action:
+Luhmann refers to two problems: the problem with the external limitation and the problem with the internal limitation of action:

 As far as external limitation is concerned, it is not clear to me which consequences are part of the action and which are not.
 Where exactly does the chain of consequences break off, so that one can actually say that up to this point everything is action and beyond it everything is effect and no longer belongs to the action itself.
 (Introduction to Systems Theory, 184) . . .